 Think about pests

-Reseeding in autumn brings an increased risk of pests including frit fly, leather jackets and slugs.
+Reseeding in autumn brings an increased risk of pests including frit flies, leather jackets, and slugs.
 Make sure you monitor your reseed carefully for pests during establishment and seek expert advice if you think there’s a problem.

 Keep on top of weeds